‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

 Chapter 529 revealed a very powerful airborne ship called the Pegasus that was built specially for the dragon slayers.
 Although the flying vessel was meant to offer a winning edge against the mighty fire breathing beasts, and is fitted with a lot of ammunition as well as magical spells, the ship has little effect on the Dark Dragon, Acnologia.

 In the previous chapter, Acnologia showed what a powerful dragon he was by simply devouring all the magic that was hurled at him.
 Hence the crew of the flying ship decided the best course of action was to pilot the vessel at high speed, and let Acnologia chase them to a location that was supposed to help the Fairy Tail Guild members win.
-The chapter had also revealed details about time travel, and how Lucy’s ancestor, Ms. Anna used the technology developed by Zeref, to jump 400 years into the future.
+The chapter had also revealed details about time travel, and how Lucy’s ancestor, Ms. Anna, used the technology developed by Zeref, to jump 400 years into the future.

 || Fairy Tail Spoilers Chapter 530❗❗❗ pic.twitter.com/NqEjmimU8Q